 A taxpayer may have multiple Form 16 if they changed jobs during the financial year.
 They get Form 16 from both their current employer and past employer at the end of a financial year.
+The taxpayer needs to e-File ITR-1 even though he has received Multiple Form 16.

-Step 1: Collect All Form 16
+- Collect All Form 16

 Collect Form 16 from respective employers.
-A lot of people assume that they can’t be issued a Form 16 from the previous employer since they have left the job during the year.
+A lot of people assume that they can’t be issued Form 16 from the previous employer since they have left the job during the year.
 But you should contact your previous employer and ask for form 16.
 You can not file your ITR without knowing the taxable salary income earned from all the employers.

-Step 2: Check TDS with Form 26AS
+- Check TDS with Form 26AS

 Check your Form 26AS and compare TDS amount with each Form 16.
 If there are any discrepancies between the details mentioned on Form 26AS and Form 16, report the same to your employer before filing your ITR.

-Step 3: Combine Incomes & Re-calculate
+- Combine Incomes & Re-calculate

 Add up the salary particulars(basic salary, perquisites, allowances etc) from multiple Form 16 and recalculate your tax liabilities.
 Since Individual employers only consider salary payment made by them, your total tax liability might be different after adding up the multiple salary incomes during the year.